tristanqtn/DevOps-Haven/README.md

 - [Minikube](https://minikube.sigs.k8s.io/docs/start/)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/)

-Find in the [Useful Links](#useful-links) part, the docs and installation processes of these softwares.
+Find in the [Useful Links](#useful-links) part, the docs and installation processes of these software.

 This project has been designed to run on a Linux machine.
 Most of the steps will still work on a Windows machine, but you may encounter problems with scripting and VM management.
-These problems are not due to the project itself but to the execution environment, which we don't master.
+These problems are not due to the project itself but to the execution environment, which we don't control.

 # USER API

 It is a basic NodeJS web application exposing REST API that creates and stores user parameters in [Redis database](https://redis.io/).
-This application always the USER to perform CRUD operations.
+This application allows the USER to perform CRUD operations.

 The source code of the application is available at [Source Code](./userapi/src/)